Make an Appointment

 - Sit with proper back support.
 With some lower back support from a lumbar roll cushion or by using a chair with lumbar support built-in, you can help the appropriate muscles relax to take some pressure off of your sciatic nerve.

-Yes, you can sleep on your side with sciatica.
-You can also sleep on your back with sciatica.
-However, it is not recommended you sleep on your stomach with sciatica.
+Yes, you can sleep on your side and back with sciatica.
+However, it is not recommended you sleep on your stomach.

 Additionally, you might also put a towel or thin pillow under your lower back while sleeping on your back to straighten out the curve of your spine and relieve pain.